 The number of public charging stations continues to grow but it’s important to have the structure setup in your home so you are sure to have a reliable charging source.
 Be sure to reach out to us when thinking about your next electric vehicle.
 We are happy to help!

 Recent Tesla Blog Posts from The Electric Connection

-- Troubleshooting Your Tesla Wall Connector - As reliable as your Tesla wall connector may seem, it’s not far-fetched for problems to come up.
-Sometimes these issues are easy to troubleshoot on your own and other times, professional help may be needed.
-Here are some tips and troubleshooting solutions for your Tesla wall connector.
-No lights on…
+- Troubleshooting Your Tesla Wall Connector As reliable as your Tesla Wall Connector may seem, it’s not far-fetched for problems to come up.
+Sometimes these issues are easy to troubleshoot on your own.
+Other times, professional help may be needed.
+Here are some tips and troubleshooting solutions for your Tesla Wall Connector.
+No lights on your…

 - Tesla Charger Installations in Beverly Hills Homes Statistics show that over 4.8 million electric vehicles were in use globally in 2019.
 With sales of electric cars rising each year, owning one might just be a healthy trend here to stay.
 If you’ve joined the growing number of EV drivers, then you probably know owning these sleek and…

 - Tesla Wall Connector: Gen 2 VS Gen 3 Earlier this year, particularly January Tesla unveiled the 3rd generation wall connector.
 Since then everyone has been trying to know what’s good and what’s better with this new charger.
 If your Gen 2 Tesla charger is working just fine, why would you possibly be motivated to consider Gen 3?
 We…